kottans/mock-repo/README.md

 Thank you for p2p! :-) I wish everybody don't give up and go to their goals!
 ![cat](https://www.thehappycatsite.com/wp-content/uploads/2017/11/funny3.jpg)

 # Hi there.
 I'm Irina.
-I hope will become part of kottans family.
+I hope to be part of the Kottans family.
 ![cuteCat] (http://rebloggy.com/post/photoset-1k-cat-pretty-animals-cute-japan-upload-kitten-tokyo-2k-daisy/82450253130)